knightlyjs/knightly/README.md

 So I made `Knightly`, trying to **make the nightly build process universally available to any projects**.
 Don't get frustrated when the maintainers are not available to make releases.
 And maintainers could also have less pressure to make everything on schedule.

+No more *"when will this be merged?"* or *"when will x.x.x be released?"* - If you really need them, just use the nightly builds before the official release came out!

 ## Usages

 ### Community Maintained Builds